AFLCMC Leadership Log Episode 123: Command Chief Wieser on readiness “mindset”

-AFLCMC Command Chief Timothy Wieser discusses his views on readiness and how he thinks of it as both a mindset and a culture.
-Wieser also talks about how readiness is a priority that leaders and Airmen jointly must maintain and grow.
-(U.S. Air Force video by Joe Danielewicz)
+WRIGHT-PATTERSON AIR FORCE BASE, Ohio (AFLCMC) - For AFLCMC Command Chief Timothy Wieser, readiness is not a single action item.
+Rather, the Center’s top enlisted advisor thinks of readiness as both a mindset and a culture.
+Readiness is a priority that leaders and Airmen jointly must maintain and grow.

 |Date Taken: